+Alternatively, there are plenty of taxi's around during the day and night but ask the fare first, some have fixed charges while others work on a meter, in rush hour the latter can cost a lot more than you might anticipate.
+Public transport moves much quicker in rush hour along special bus lanes.
 You can also find sightseeing tours and guided walks, several can be found at Great Victoria Street, Royal Avenue and High Street.
-These are run by independent operators so shop around, you will certainly be approached at some stage by one of the ticket hawkers offering you a tour.
+These are run by independent operators so shop around, you will certainly be approached at some stage by one of the many hawkers offering you a tour.
 You can also take a boat tour from a jetty near the Big Fish sculpture.

-Walking around the city is very pleasant, the fabulous architecture reflects the grandeur and affluence that the city was built upon and there really are some classical pieces to see.
-Locations like the Cathedral Quarter with its network of small streets and venues makes exploring the city an interesting experience.
-I like the size of Belfast, it makes everywhere an easy, enjoyable walk plus a twenty minutes bus or car ride you can be on top of the Black mountain or Cave Hill enjoying a spectacular view over the city and some awesome walks.
-You can walk from City Hall to the Odyssey and Titanic Quarter, the heritage is well documented on information panels along the way.
+Walking around the city is pleasant, the fabulous architecture attracts interest and reflects the grandeur and affluence that the city was built upon - there really are some classical examples to enjoy.
+Locations like the Cathedral Quarter with its network of small streets and venues make exploring the city both an intriguing and satisfying i experience.
+I love the size of Belfast, many of the main attractions are an easy, enjoyable walk from the centre plus a twenty minutes bus or car ride can take you to the top of the Black mountain or Cave Hill with their spectacular views over the city and awesome walks.
+City Hall to the Odyssey and Titanic Quarter via the Lagan Footbridge is an enjoyable dander, along the way the heritage of the city is well documented on information panels.